apache/flink/docs/dev/table/common.zh.md

 Translate and Execute a Query
 -----------------------------

-The behavior of `Translate and Execute a Query` is different for two planners:
+The behavior of translating and executing a query is different for the two planners.

 <div class="codetabs" markdown="1">
 <div data-lang="Flink planner" markdown="1">
-{% highlight java %}
 Table API and SQL queries are translated into [DataStream]({{ site.baseurl }}/dev/datastream_api.html) or [DataSet]({{ site.baseurl }}/dev/batch) programs depending on whether their input is a streaming or batch input.
 A query is internally represented as a logical query plan and is translated in two phases:

-1. optimization of the logical plan,
+1. Optimization of the logical plan
-2. translation into a DataStream or DataSet program.
+2. Translation into a DataStream or DataSet program

 A Table API or SQL query is translated when: